ElangovanChelliah/PIC18-BLE-Based-Remote-Controller/README.md

 ### Hardware Design

-The hardware design for this project is complex and require PCB development and EMC embedded hardware development experiences, because of the `High speed Data Lines` `I2C` `UART` `BLE Antenna` `Low Power Design`, the project is an example for effecient integration in an industrial design, where proper layouts are planned and executed.
+The hardware design for this project is complex and require PCB development and EMC embedded hardware development experiences, because of the `High-speed Data Lines` `I2C` `UART` `BLE Antenna` `Low Power Design`, the project is an example for effecient integration in an industrial design, where proper layouts are planned and executed.

 <img src="https://github.com/ElangovanChelliah/PIC18-BLE-Based-Remote-Controller/blob/13929bbb78484ba396e7d23898750a48e4ff4103/Schematics.jpg" width="1600">